briggySmalls/elasticdiff/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+## Acknowledgements

+### ElasticVue

+The application architecture has taken lots of inspiration from the fantastic [ElasticVue](https://elasticvue.com/), particularly the use of tauri for the desktop app.

-## TMDB Test data
+### TMDB Test data

 This project uses test data obtained from the Relevant Search book repository (https://github.com/o19s/relevant-search-book).
 This was in turn sourced from TMDB.